GrokkingGrok/robotorq-reserve-system/README.md

 `1 RoboTorq = 1000 Tokentorq = 3.6 million JouleTorq`

 **Brief Vault Status**: MVP running (CertVault + StakeVault + metrics); next: approvals, persistence, demurrage integration.

+---

+## Security

+For security concerns or vulnerability reports, see [`SECURITY.md`](./SECURITY.md).

+**Current Status**: Pre-release development on `release/v0-cleanup` branch.
+Not production-ready.

+---

+## License

+Apache License 2.0 with Patent Pledge - see [`LICENSE`](./LICENSE) for details.

+**Patent Pledge**: All contributors irrevocably dedicate patent rights to the public domain and pledge not to assert patent claims against users or derivatives.